14.5. Principles of classification and finding the correct class for specific items

 5.2.13 Distribution services

-Distribution services will fall either within Class 35, 39 or 41 depending on their primary purpose or function.
+Distribution services will fall either within class 35, 39 or 41 depending on their primary purpose or function.

-The distribution services contained in Class 35 involve disseminating promotional materials and other material to promote the sale of goods/services.
+The distribution services contained in class 35 involve disseminating promotional materials and other material to promote the sale of goods/services.
 In the context of class 39 distribution services represent any service that has the transport and movement of goods as its primary function.
 In the context of class 41 distribution services represent the process of making film, television and radio shows available for an audience.

 A simple claim for distribution services in any of these classes will be considered too vague.
 The applicant should be requested to provide more information about the specific purpose of their distribution services, for example: